Decoding Kernel Responses in Solidity

 This means that the response can be either "null" or "string".

-See below for simpler explanation.
+See below for a simpler explanation.